ISO 9001 Quality Management System

 Step 3: Packaging (~90 seconds)

-• • Place components into packaging
+• • Place components into final packaging

-• • Seal package per specification
+• • Seal package to standard

-• • Mark completion timestamp in records
+• • Mark completion record

 Target assembly time: ≤ 4 minutes per kit